brigadecore/brigade/docs/content/topics/administrators/_index.md

 configuring Service Account, User and Role authorization strategies within Brigade.

+On account of this overlap of responsibilities between an Administrator and Operator, a common scenario is that both roles are filled by the same user.

   * [Authentication]: Here we discuss the supported authentication strategies and configuration in Brigade